MuhammadSubhan123321/To-Do-List/README.md

 📝 To-Do List Web App

 **A simple and interactive To-Do List application built with HTML, CSS, and JavaScript.
-This project allows users to add tasks with due dates, display them in a clean grid layout, and delete tasks once completed.**
+This project allows users to add tasks with due dates, display them in a clean grid layout, and delete tasks once completed.
+All tasks are saved in localStorage, so your list is preserved even if you refresh or close the page.**

 🚀 **Features**

-- Add new tasks with a name and due date.
+➕ Add new tasks with a name and due date

-- Display tasks in a structured grid layout.
+📋 Display tasks in a structured grid layout

-- Delete tasks instantly with a single click.
+❌ Delete tasks instantly with a single click

+💾 Persistent storage using localStorage (tasks remain after refresh/reload)

-- Responsive and user-friendly interface.
+📱 Responsive and user-friendly interface

 🛠️ **Technologies Used**